 Currently, there is no National Coverage Determination (NCD) related to the remedē System.
 Check with your local Medicare Administrative Contractor (MAC) regarding any Local Coverage Determinations (LCDs) related to the remedē System.
 Medicare may cover the remedē System on a case-by-case basis, with evidence of medical necessity.
-While traditional Medicare does not require or allow prior authorization or prior approval for procedures, Medicare Advantage plans are managed by commercial payers who may require prior authorization for Medicare Advantage patients.
+While traditional Medicare does not require or allow prior authorization or prior approval for remedē System procedures, Medicare Advantage plans may require prior authorization or may have specific Medicare Advantage coverage policies.
 Check with your plan administrator for any prior authorization requirements.

-Private Payer Coverage
+Commercial Payer Coverage